greatroboticslab/HumanoidRobotTrainingData/video_processing/README.md

 	youtube_search.py --input_file <name of input file, usually search_terms.txt>  --api_key <a Google API key that can use the YouTube V3 API> --max_results <how many videos the script will try to pull per search>

-After search, it will generated video_s1.txt file.
-In this file, it include video URLS, name, and indexes of the videos.
-Then, you need to run the following to donwload the videos.
+After search, it will generate video_s1.txt file.
+In this file, it includes video URLS, name, and indexes of the videos.
+Then, you need to run the following to download the videos.

 	sbatch batchvideos.slurm